-This project entails installing Rain Garden and Low Impact Development (LID) projects at existing homes and driveways, roadways, parking lots and other impervious areas that generate stormwater.
-A detailed project description is available in Appendix I. The projects would focus on critical WRIA 15 stream basins in which permit exempt well (PEW) numbers are projected to be high.
-The techniques include rain gardens and other low impact development practices such as bio-infiltration swales, permeable pavement, and reductions in the footprint of roadways and replacement with permeable surfaces.
+This project entails installing Rain Garden and Low Impact Development (LID) projects at existing homes and driveways, roadways, parking lots, and other impervious areas that generate stormwater.
+Appendix I provides a detailed project description.
+These projects would focus on critical WRIA 15 stream basins in which PE well numbers are projected to be high, and with homes that have the greatest potential for new infiltration.
+Techniques include rain gardens, bio-infiltration swales, permeable pavement, and reductions in the footprint of roadways with permeable surface replacement.

-Kitsap Conservation District (KCD) has a Rain Garden and Low Impact Development (LID) Program that works cooperatively with county services, landowners, and local communities to expand knowledge and use of LID practices throughout Kitsap County.
+Kitsap Conservation District (KCD) has a Rain Garden and LID Program that works cooperatively with county services, landowners, and local communities to expand knowledge and use of LID practices throughout Kitsap County, including some cities within the county.
 Since 2010, the KCD Rain Garden and LID cost-share program has helped landowners fund and install 320 rain gardens.
-Pierce Conservation District (PCD) and Mason Conservation District (MCD) have similar programs but do not implement as many projects per year as KCD.
+Pierce Conservation District (PCD) and Mason Conservation District (MCD) have similar programs.

-KCD can implement 50 projects a year with existing staff resources provided funding for the program is obtained.
-The capacity of PCD and MCD is less, but with funding is assumed to be 25 per year per district.
-The total number of projects that can be implemented per year would be 100, if sufficient funding is available.
-The average offset will vary with precipitation, soils and other factors but is likely about 0.10 acre-foot per residential rain garden.
+KCD can implement 50 projects a year with existing staff resources, assuming sufficient funding.
+The capacity of PCD and MCD is less than KCD, but with funding, is assumed to be 10 per year, per district.
+The average offset will vary with precipitation, soils, and other factors but is likely about 0.15 acre-foot per residential rain garden.
 Other LID practices can infiltrate more water, depending on the impervious surface treated.

 Table 15 presents a recommended target and distribution of rain garden projects per year and potential range of water offsets over the life of the plan (18 years).

-Table 15.
-[Placeholder] Target Number of Raingarden and LID Projects
+Table 16.
+Target Number of Raingarden and LID Projects